 - Spread large volume data analysis to weekly reviews

 Next, follow these best practices before you begin implementing finance automation.

 Before implementing a finance automation platform, it’s critical to get everyone in Finance and Accounting on board and emphasize the importance of each team member to this project.
 By doing this, you’ll find your accountants will feel personal ownership during the process and understand the importance of the outcome.

 If you are dependent on business departments and regions outside of Accounting, it is critical to develop business partnerships with them early in the process.

-Revamp Your Month End Checklist
+Revamp Your Quarter-End Checklist

-Many organizations maintain their month-end close checklist on various Excel spreadsheets, SharePoint, or another system.
+Many organizations maintain their quarter-end close checklist on various Excel spreadsheets, SharePoint, or another system.
 This makes it difficult to know at any point in time what is still open, which is critical to the close.

 The goal is to consolidate and store your closing checklist where it can be visible to everyone in your Finance and Accounting department.
-For example, you can easily gather all of the month-end closing checklists that are floating throughout your organization, and transition them to a shared folder for global visibility.
+For example, you can easily gather all of the quarter-end closing checklists that are floating throughout your organization, and transition them to a shared folder for global visibility.

 BlackLine’s Task Management solution provides a consolidated process for all your month and quarter-end checklists with real-time status and reporting at the click of a mouse.

 Read the next blog in this series to learn four more best practices that will equip your finance and accounting organization to achieve a more confident quarter-end close.